Make this chicken tikka masala from scratch today. Red or natural… Your choice.

 What is the difference between this ‘from scratch’ recipe and the base sauce method?

 Time.
-That’s about it as they both taste the same.
+That’s about it as they both taste the same and both are easy to prepare.
 The curry house base sauce method can be cooked in about 10 minutes with the prepared base sauce.

 This chicken tikka masala recipe takes about 30 minutes but you don’t have to have the base sauce on hand.